1. Is FaithWorks a non-profit organization?

 8. Are there fees that member churches pay?

 Yes, the financial support of Member Churches is very important to us.
-The annual membership fee is determined by the size of the congregation, varying from $50.00 for the smaller churches to $125.00 for the largest churches.
+The annual membership fee is determined by the size of the congregation, varying from $50.00 to $125.00.

 9. Does FaithWorks need financial contributions from donors to pay for its operating expenses?